 Rising to the east of the city of Anchorage are the Chugach Mountains and one of Alaska’s best state parks – the Chugach State Park.
 The Anchorage Day Hike provides visitors a chance to explore an alpine environment with beautiful vistas of the Chugach Mountains, Cook Inlet, and on a clear day view as far away as Mt.
 Denali.
 Transportation is included, and the name itself doesn’t do the experience justice as the best thing that the Anchorage Day Hike does is quickly transport you away from the city up into one of Alaska’s most accessible and scenic wilderness areas.
 Our staff loves spending time in Chugach State Park and the views from our office of the Chugach Mountains beckon us often into the mountains during summer months.
 Each Anchorage Day Hike is tailored to your fitness level and transportation is included from Anchorage hotels.

 More of a walk then a hike, the Exit Glacier Tour provides the opportunity for Seward visitors take a tour out to Exit Glacier, the most accessible glacier in Kenai Fjords National Park.
 The Exit Glacier Tour is guided, and the naturalist will take you out to the glacier and the headwaters of the Resurrection River where you’ll be able to learn about the glacial habitat and topography.

 Take a tram 2300 feet up Mt.
-Alyeska to near the top of the mountain, the launching point for your Alpine and Glacial Hike.
-You’ll hike both on alpine trails and will also gear up for a hike on the Alyeska Glacier itself.
+Alyeska to near the top of the mountain, the launching point for your Alpine and Glacial Hike .
+Your hike starts on alpine trails and then you will gear up for a hike on the Alyeska Glacier itself.
 All safety equipment is provided by the guiding service for the hike on the glacier.
 The surrounding glacial vistas are beautiful and you’ll look down on the Girdwood Valley and the Turnagain Arm.